How Much Is the Next Mega Millions Jackpot & When Is the Drawing?

-Mega Millions is heading into “mega” territory.
-No one won Friday night’s drawing, which was the third-largest in Mega Millions’ history.
-So now we’re getting ready to break more records.
+Mega Millions is now in record-breaking territory.
+No one won Tuesday night’s drawing, which was already the largest in Mega Millions’ history.
+Now we’re breaking more records.

-Of course, this jackpot is an estimate and might be even bigger if more people play than expected.
-Tuesday’s jackpot will be the second-largest jackpot in Mega Millions history, just shy of the $656 million jackpot that was won on March 30, 2012.
+This jackpot amount is an estimate and might be even bigger if more people play than expected.
+Friday’s jackpot will be the largest jackpot in Mega Millions history, higher than the $656 million jackpot that was won on March 30, 2012.

 In 2012, three winning tickets were sold, so the jackpot was split three ways in Kansas, Illinois, and Maryland.
 The largest single-ticket winner in Mega Millions history was on July 24, 2018, when one person from California won the $543 million drawing.

-This Mega Millions drawing will also be the fourth largest in all lottery history.
+This Mega Millions drawing will also be the second-largest in all lottery history.
 Aside from the 2012 Mega Millions, the other larger jackpots were the $758.7 million Powerball on August 23, 2017 and the $1.6 billion Powerball on January 13, 2016.
+So this Mega Millions jackpot is now firmly in second place.
+If no one wins this next drawing, then Mega Millions might be entering the billion-dollar category like Powerball did in 2016.

 Your chance of winning the Mega Millions is slim.
 The odds of winning Mega Millions are 1 in 302.6 million, which are actually less than the odds of winning the Powerball, which is 1 in 292.2 million.
 But it only costs $2 to play, so getting one ticket “just in case” isn’t that much of an investment.
 Here’s what you can win if you play: